menu

 Demographics

-In terms of college education, Pownal is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.88% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Pownal is somewhat higher than in the average US city of 21.84%: 28.88% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Pownal in 2018 was $35,881, which is lower middle income relative to Vermont, and upper middle income relative to the rest of the US.
 This equates to an annual income of $143,524 for a family of four.
 However, Pownal contains both very wealthy and poor people as well.